A reader wrote to me asking why small businesses fail. He wrote to me the following comment that I would like to address:

 We have a few problems:

 Many businesses shouldn’t have been started in the first place.
+That’s why many small businesses fail in the first place.
 They’re just not viable.

 But they start the business anyway, and then they …